ToaToes/AndroidInterview/Interview.md

 Also ART has better memory management and garbage collection managment than Dalvik.

 ## 4. What is the difference between StateFlow and SharedFlow
+**SharedFlow** : does not hold any state

+**StateFlow** : maintains a single current state StateFlow is a specialized version of SharedFlow that always holds a current value (the latest state).
+It is designed for use cases where you need to represent a single piece of state.
+Initial State: Unlike SharedFlow, StateFlow always has an initial value, and it provides immediate access to that value for any new collectors.
+UI State Management: It is particularly useful in MVVM architecture for managing UI state in a way that is lifecycle-aware.

 ## 5. Change Screen to orientation/horizontal